By Aryeh Leonard Shcherbakov

 The Germans entered the town on the second day of the war – June 24, 1941.
 There was no time to decide whether to stay or flee.
 Actually, ordinary people had no means of escape.
 Official Soviet propaganda before the war insisted that the mighty Soviet Union could not be defeated, so the Red Army’s sudden collapse was completely unexpected.
 There was no information from the front.
 Soviet authorities were silent, trying only to calm the population and prevent panic, and then suddenly they disappeared.
 They took care to evacuate only the party and administration officials.
 A few actually warned that conditions might be bad for the Jews, but nobody imagined how bad.
 The Nazis had been ruling much of Poland for almost two years, and in many places there Jews had been driven into ghettos, but mass killings had yet to take place.
 Moreover, German troops had occupied Lithuania only two decades earlier, during the first World War, and they had behaved in a relatively civilized way – better, at least, than the Russian Cossacks.
 Life had been hard but bearable during that earlier occupation: thus, nobody expected the assault on civilians, much less a deliberate policy of extermination.
 Such things had not happened since the days of Genghis Khan, at least not in civilized, enlightened Europe.
 But it did.
 The invasion of the Soviet Union marked the beginning of the Holocaust – initiated by Germans as their armies advanced, and implemented mainly by their local collaborators.

 Of the Jews who remained in Keidan at the start of the occupation – about 2,600 – only three survived.
 Except for these three, those we consider survivors were not in the occupied town.
 A small number of young men fled, mostly on foot or on bicycles, encouraged by their families, who believed they would be most at risk from the invaders.
 Parents, grandparents, siblings, uncles and aunts were left behind.
-Nobody imagined that their fate would be even darker.
+Nobody imagined their fate.
 A very few managed to board the last eastbound trains, allowing a handful of elderly people to be saved.

 Some who at the time of the invasion were living in other towns, such as Kaunas or Šiauliai, managed to escape into Russia by truck or train or on foot.
 Those who did not, if not murdered in the first days of the war, ended up in ghettos, and later in concentration camps.
 Many witnessed their own family members being torn from them during Nazi roundups and selections, or killed before their eyes.
 It should be noted, that practically all the young men who escaped eventually joined the Red Army and fought the fascists.
 From a quarter to a third of them fell in battle.
 (See list below.)